"If you love beef and don't love lamb, then you've never had it cooked properly." Meathead

 If you say you don't like lamb, you probably really mean you don't like the preparation of lamb you were served.
 If you have never savored the rich, tender, beefy (never gamey) flavor of a lamb loin chop or rack of lamb, served medium rare, no mint jelly allowed, you are missing what I consider to be the best nugget of red meat in the world.
 Period.
 Really.
 No cow poop.

 Rack.
 This is a section of eight ribs with the loin meat attached, the same cut as bone-in prime rib of beef or pork crown roast.
 Only lamb loins are much narrower in diameter.
 But the meat is heavenly.
-You can trim off the fat and grill the whole rack (at right) in a hurry, or cut between the ribs for lollipop like chops.
-I think the best prep is to cut every second rib making double wide chops (below).
-If you want to break the bank, order a boneless lamb ribeye.

 Saddles.
 You can order a lamb hind saddle, which is both legs connected to the spine and running all the way up through the sirloin.
 You can also order a rib saddle, which is a rib cage from the spine half way down the side, including the ribeye.
 Next best thing to cooking a whole lamb.

 Shoulder.
 Another group of complex muscles that can be cut into arm chops and blade chops, but is better roasted whole or chunked for grilling.
 Some butchers sell boneless shoulders wrapped in mesh.
+Below is a whole shoulder I cooked in the same fashion as a pork shoulder, smoked low and slow for hours.
+Click here for my recipe for Kentucky Smoked Lamb or Mutton with Sunlite Black Sauce.

 Shank.
 About the same size as turkey drumsticks, they are usually braised in a flavorful liquid.